Obsidian, Black (disc)

 Learn More: Ethical Mining

-This Black Obsidian was polished in Hong Kong, China.
+This Black Obsidian was polished in a Chinese Factory for an American wholesale company.

 Learn More: Ethical Lapidary